-Booking assessments has become far more complex due to the risks associated with COVID-19.
+Booking face-to-face assessments has become far more complex due to the risks associated with COVID.
 Whilst many clients are keen to book an appointment as quickly as possible and I'm keen to offer my assessment services, the health and safety of everyone is paramount.
 This not only concerns the person being assessed but other people living in the same household as that person.
 Similarly, I need to protect the health of myself, my husband and my two young adult children who live with us.

 Prior to the assessment